dok404/FurnitureReformer/README.md

        - Provide the URL to recycling facilities or reputable junk removal services in their city and phone number of their city to schedule a pickup

 3. Extending Furniture Lifespan:
+   - Image Recognition Integration: My focus here was on integrating computer vision.
+The website analyzes uploaded furniture images to determine its condition.
+   - Personalized Maintenance Solutions: Working with the team, I ensured the website uses AI-powered text generation with prompt engineering to recommend maintenance guides, repair instructions, or dismantling guides based on the identified furniture condition.
+This personalized approach empowers users to extend their furniture's lifespan
    - Users can upload a picture of their furniture
    - Based on computer vision used to analyze the furniture's condition, the website use text generation to provide maintenance guides, repair guides, or dismantling guides